-24 August 2009

-the platform, the colors will be arranged blue on top, white in the middle, and red below.
-No lettering or object of any kind will be placed on the flag, no flag or pennant flown above the flag, and the flag will not be dipped.
-In a procession with another flag or flags, the United States will be either on the marching right, the flag's own right, or if there is a line of other flags, in front of the center of the line.
+flag or flags, the United States flag will be either on the marching right, the flag's own right, or if there is a line of other flags, in front of the center of the line.
 It will never be carried flat or horizontally but always aloft and free.
 Correct way to carry a staffed flag is to hold the staff with one or both hands in front of the center of the body with the base of the staff resting against the body and the staff sloping upward and forward at an angle of about 30 degrees from the body.

 3.2.2.
 Customs and Courtesies.
 The flag and national anthem are symbols of the people, their land , and institutions.
 Thus, when we salute these symbols, we are saluting the nation.
 Flags and national anthems of